 Described as the “Olivia Pope of Silicon Valley” by Forbes Magazine, Jotaka is a dedicated and seasoned strategist with more than 20 years of experience in policy, advocacy, and movement building.

-Within her current practice, Jotaka works with clients including corporate, non-profit, foundations, technology, and government organizations seeking to advance policy, ideas, and change.
+Within her current practice, Jotaka works with clients including corporate, non-profit, foundations, technology and government organizations seeking to advance policy, ideas, and change.
 Jotaka has led regulatory, legislative, and social impact initiatives at the federal and state level for leading non-profits and within the C-Suite of leading technology companies, helping to bridge the gap between Washington DC and Silicon Valley.

-Under Jotaka’s leadership – the NAACP played a pivotal role in a wide array of voting rights initiatives including changing the Delaware State Constitution to expand voting rights to people with felony convictions, stopping the spread of voter suppression laws such as photo id, and secure the voting rights of more than 300,000 citizens with felony convictions in the state of Virginia through an executive order signed by the Governor.
+From 2009-2014, Eaddy served as Senior Advisor to the President and CEO and Senior Director for Voting Rights for the NAACP.
+Within that capacity she directed external affairs and strategic initiatives on behalf of the Office of the President and CEO and led the NAACP’s strategy to defend and expand voting rights.
+Under Jotaka’s leadership – the NAACP played a pivotal role in a wide array of voting rights initiatives including: changing the Delaware State Constitution to expand voting rights to people with felony convictions, stopping the spread of voter suppression laws such as photo id, and secure the voting rights of more than 300,000 citizens with felony convictions in the state of Virginia through an executive order signed by the Governor.

 In 2004, Jotaka directed the national lobby and international advocacy campaign against the juvenile death penalty in the United States.
 Those efforts contributed to the 2005 landmark US Supreme Court decision Roper v.
 Simmons which abolished the juvenile death penalty in the United States and was supported by an amicus brief signed by more than 50 nations.